HM Coastguard: Ceremonial uniform

 Medal ribbons are worn on the left breast.
-Rank (if any) is worn on both cuffs.
+Rank is worn on both cuffs.
 "HM Coastguard" shoulder titles are worn on each shoulder of the tunic.
-For public duties (e.g. the annual Remembrance Parade at the Cenotaph in London), a greatcoat is worn.
-Black (everyday/formal) or white (formal only) gloves may be worn.
+For public duties in cold weather (e.g. the annual Remembrance Parade at the Cenotaph in London), a greatcoat may be worn.
+Black (everyday/formal) or white (formal only) gloves may be worn, depending on the nature of the occasion.

-Some officers may carry Naval style swords for formal parades.
+Some officers may also choose to carry a naval style sword for formal occasions, at their own expense.

-Undress

-Akin to the RN No. 3 dress, everyday uniform is similar to the above, except the tunic is replaced with a 'wooly-pully' jumper.